RuiZhong961230/L-SHACSO/README.md

 Success History Adaptive Competitive Swarm Optimizer with Linear Population Reduction: Performance Benchmarking and Application in Eye Disease Detection
 Necessary packages: opfunu, enoppy, and Pytorch

+# Highlights
+• We equip Success History Adaptation and Linear Population Reduction to CSO and develop L-SHACSO.
+• Comprehensive numerical experiments in CEC benchmarks and engineering problems confirm the competitiveness of L-SHACSO.
+• The sensitivity experiments are conducted to demonstrate the robustness of L-SHACSO.
+• We further integrate L-SHACSO into DenseNet and ELM to propose DenseNet-L-SHACSO-ELM for eye disease detection.

 @article{Zhong:25,
 title = {Success History Adaptive Competitive Swarm Optimizer with Linear Population Reduction: Performance benchmarking and application in eye disease detection},
 journal = {Computers in Biology and Medicine},